Cold Specks

 Cold Specks is the stage name of Somali Canadian singer-songwriter Ladan Hussein, who was previously known as Al Spx.
 Her music has been described as doom-soul.
-The name Cold Specks is taken from a line in James Joyce's Ulysses ("Born all in the dark wormy earth, cold specks of fire, evil, lights shining in the darkness.").
+The name Cold Specks is taken from a line in James Joyce's Ulysses ("Born all in the dark wormy earth, cold specks of fire, evil lights shining in the darkness.").

 She released her debut album, I Predict a Graceful Expulsion, on May 21, 2012, on Mute Records and Arts & Crafts in Canada.
-The album was a shortlisted nominee for the 2012 Polaris Music Prize.
+The album was a short-listed nominee for the 2012 Polaris Music Prize.

 Her second album, Neuroplasticity, was released on August 26, 2014.
-It featured trumpet playing by Ambrose Akinmusire and backing vocals from Michael Gira of Swans, was supported in part by selected dates opening for Sufjan Stevens on his Carrie & Lowell Tour, and was longlisted for the 2015 Polaris Music Prize.
+It featured trumpet playing by Ambrose Akinmusire and backing vocals from Michael Gira of Swans, was supported in part by selected dates opening for Sufjan Stevens on his Carrie & Lowell Tour, and was long-listed for the 2015 Polaris Music Prize.
 Her third album, Fool's Paradise, followed in 2017.

-Following Fool's Paradise, Hussein suffered a mental health breakdown, and underwent several months of treatment at Toronto's Centre for Addiction and Mental Health.
-She has since announced that she is retiring her stage name, and will release future music under her own name.
+Following Fool's Paradise, Hussein suffered a mental-health breakdown and underwent several months of treatment at Toronto's Centre for Addiction and Mental Health, where she was diagnosed with schizophrenia.
+In 2025 she released Light for the Midnight, her first full-length album since her health issues.
+It was long-listed for the 2025 Polaris Music Prize.